unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 __So, why Docker Swarm is not enough?__

-Docker Swarm is built to manage microservices, so it does not fit properly for large production deployments at scale.
+Docker Swarm is not meant to support large production deployments at scale.

 ---